Bar Visualization

 2. Y-axis labels: Incremental values for y-axis

-3. Category labels: Text labels identifying data categories
+3. X-axis labels: Text labels identifying data categories

 4. X-axis title: Text label describing x-axis data